KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/stylize/kaleid0sc0pe.rst

    * - Parameter
      - Value
      - Description
-   * - Specify source segment
+   * - Specify Source Segment
      - Switch
      - If **on**, the source angle is read from :guilabel:`Source segment`, otherwise auto-calculated
-   * - Segmentation direction
+   * - Segmentation Direction
      - Selection
      - Options are **None**, **Counter clockwise**, and **Clockwise** (default)
-   * - Reflect edges
+   * - Reflect Edges
      - Switch
      - If **on**, then reflections that end up outside the source reflect back into it, otherwise the specified background color is used
-   * - Preferred corner
+   * - Preferred Corner
      - Selection
      - Options are **Top right** (default), **Top left**, **Bottom left**, and **bottom right**
    * - Corner Search
      - Switch
      - If **on**, search clockwise for furthest corner, otherwise counter clockwise
-   * - Background color
+   * - No Alpha Background
-     - Picker
-     - Color to use if reflection lies outside of source image and not reflecting back in (:guilabel:`Reflect edges` is **off**).
-Default is pink.
-   * - Use alpha background
      - Switch
-     - Alpha to use if reflection lies outside of source image and not reflecting back in.
-Default is **1**.
+     - If reflection lies outside of source image and not reflecting back in, the selected color is used.
+Default is **On**.
    * - Origin X
      - Float
      - X-coordinate of the origin of the kaleidoscope.
 Default **50** (center).